WGIV (1600 AM): History

 In September 1946, the Publix Broadcasting Service of Charlotte, Inc., owned by Francis Marion Fitzgerald, a progressive White man, made a request to the Federal Communications Commission (FCC) to open a general radio station.
 The application was denied on grounds that a number of stations covering general topics were already in place in Charlotte.
 Fitzgerald exploited this fact to propose the concept of a radio devoted to the Charlotte's black community, an unprecedented and bold idea.
 The major reason he chose this format was because there was no prior radio focused on the African American market, which made it a financial opportunity.

 The proposal was accepted, and on December 13, 1947, WGIV signed on the air.
 The African American voice needed to be heard, and it constituted a neglected sector of the radio market that was waiting to be exploited.
 The fact that the FCC resonated well with these two factors worked well for WGIV, which periodically sought the FCC for help with facilities and other FCC approved things.
 A Bachelor of Science from Furman University, Fitzgerald served as a communications officer in the United States Naval Reserve.
 After World War II, he became general manager at WORD in Spartanburg, and soon after joined hands with two other radio veterans to form the Publix Broadcasting Service of Charlotte, Inc. His family had stayed in Charlotte through all his careers, and he had decided that he wanted to be with them, and start a station in Charlotte.

-The WGIV call letters unofficially stood for ‘We are GI Veterans’, in reference to the then-completed war.
+The WGIV call letters unofficially stood for "We are GI Veterans", in reference to the then-completed war.

 Popular DJs of the station in the 1950s and 1960s included "Genial Gene" Potts, Chattie Hattie and "Rockin' Ray" Gooding.

-In the 1960s, WBT and WGIV were often paired as the driving force from Charlotte, North Carolina editorializing on the race issue that had become prevalent in the area.
+In the 1960s, WBT and WGIV were often paired as the driving force from Charlotte editorializing on the race issue that had become prevalent in the area.
 WGIV, however, came through in history as an exceptional merger of Black and White culture in its region – it chose to integrate differences where others chose to isolate them.
 This integration was represented in one of their brand symbols – a white hand shaking a black hand.

+WGIV broadcast from 5 a.m. to 1 a.m. and considered itself to be "everybody's station".
+It had white listeners too.
+Program director Pete "Hound Dawg" Toomey, "Hot Scott" Hubbs and "Little Joe" Wilson were white DJs.
+In 1964, WRPL became its first competition and vice president Ray Ervin said, "We wish them the best of luck."
+WGIV was on Toomey Avenue at the time.